 Self Improvement Tip #1.
 Move.

-As in pack up, and move to a better neighborhood, as George and Louise Jefferson did when they left All in the Family and got their own spinoff, The Jeffersons.
-When Oliver and Lisa Douglas left New York City, they moved to Hooterville, and so Green Acres begins.
-Jack Tripper moves in with Chrissy Snow and Janet Wood in Three’s Company.
-In Little House on the Prairie, the Ingalls move from Wisconsin to, uh, the prairie (well, Kansas, and then a little later, Minnesota).
+As in, you could pack up and move to a better neighborhood, as George and Louise Jefferson did when they left All in the Family and got their own spinoff, The Jeffersons.
+When Oliver and Lisa Douglas left New York City, they moved to Hooterville, and Green Acres began.
+Jack Tripper moves in with Chrissy Snow and Janet Wood in the first episode of Three’s Company.
+In Little House on the Prairie, the Ingalls moved from Wisconsin to, uh, the prairie (well, Kansas, and then a little later, Minnesota).

 And there are probably five gazillion other examples.
 But you get the idea.
 Often, at least on TV, the road to self improvement starts with some luggage.